ScalABM/agora/README.md

 2. the `Ordering` applied to the collections of buy and sell orders.

 For example, some `OrderQueuingStrategy` behaviors might only require that unfilled buy and sell orders are stored in some collection (the sorting of buy and sell orders within their respective collections being irrelevant).
 Other `OrderQueuingStrategy` behaviors might have complicated `OrderBookLike` rules for sorting the stored buy and sell orders.

-### Settlement mechanisms
-Fundamental objective of a `SettlementMechanismActor` is to convert filled orders into settled transactions.
-Rough sketch of a process by which filled orders are converted into settled transaction is as follows.

-1. Receive filled orders from some ClearingMechanismLike actor(s).
-2. Send request for the desired quantity of the specified Tradable to the seller.
-3. Send request for some desired quantity of the specified means of payment (which will be some other Tradable) to the buyer.
-4. Handle response from the seller (requires handling the case in which seller has insufficient quantity of the specified Tradable).
-5. Handle response from the buyer (requires handling the case in which buyer has insufficient quantity of the specified means of payment).
-6. Generate a settled transaction.

-The following two types of settlement mechanisms should cover most all possible use cases.

-* `BilateralSettlement`: with `BilateralSettlement`, buy and sell counterparties settle directly with one another.
-* `CentralCounterpartySettlement`: With `CentralCounterparty` settlement, a central counterparty (CCP) actor inserts itself as a both a buy and sell counterparty to all filled orders that it receives from some clearing mechanism.
-After inserting itself as a counterparty, the CCP actor then settles the filled orders using bilateral settlement mechanism.
-Unlike clearing mechanisms, which are unique to a particular market, settlement mechanisms could be shared across markets.

 ### Use cases for `MarketActor`
 In this section I sketch out some specific use cases for the Markets API.